Learning in Discounted-cost and Average-cost Mean-field Games: Introduction

-Compared to continuous-time setting, discrete-time mean-field games have not been studied much in the literature. \cite{GoMoSo10} studies a discrete-time mean-field game with a finite state space over a finite horizon.
-In \cite{AdJoWe15}, discrete-time mean-field game with countable state-space is studied under an infinite-horizon discounted-cost criterion. \cite{ElLiNi13,MoBa15,NoNa13,MoBa16-cdc} consider discrete-time mean-field games with linear state dynamics. \cite{SaBaRaSIAM,SaBaRaMOR1} consider a discrete-time mean-field game with Polish state and action spaces under the discounted-cost optimality criterion for fully-observed case and partially-observed case, respectively.
-In \cite{SaBaRaMOR2}, authors consider a discrete-time risk-sensitive mean-field game with Polish state and action spaces. \cite{Bis15,Wie19,WiAl05,Sal20} study discrete-time mean-field games subject to the average-cost optimality criterion.
+In the literature, \cite{WeBeRo10} propose an algorithm for computing oblivious equilibrium in a stationary mean-field industry dynamics model. \cite{AdJoWe15} study a stationary mean-field game model with a countable state-space under an infinite-horizon discounted-cost criterion. \cite{HuMa19} consider stationary mean-field games with binary action space, where they establish the existence and the uniqueness of the stationary mean-field equilibrium. \cite{WeLi22} consider stationary mean-field games with a continuum of states and actions, and establish a novel uniqueness result for stationary mean-field equilibrium \cite{GoMoSo10} study both stationary and non-stationary mean-field games with a finite state space over a finite horizon and establish the existence and uniqueness of the mean-field equilibrium for both cases. \cite{ElLiNi13,MoBa15,NoNa13,MoBa16-cdc} consider discrete-time mean-field games with linear state dynamics. \cite{SaBaRaSIAM,SaBaRaMOR1} consider a discrete-time non-stationary mean-field game with Polish state and action spaces under the discounted-cost optimality criterion for fully-observed case and partially-observed case, respectively. \cite{SaBaRaMOR2} consider a discrete-time risk-sensitive non-stationary mean-field game with Polish state and action spaces. \cite{Bis15,Wie19,WiAl05,Sal20} study discrete-time non-stationary mean-field games subject to the average-cost optimality criterion.

+We point out that, except the linear model and the paper of \cite{WeBeRo10}, the studies mentioned above only establish the existence and uniqueness of the mean-field equilibrium, and they propose no algorithm with convergence guarantee to compute this mean-field equilibrium when the model is known.
+In our recent work (\cite{AnKaSa19}), we study this problem for a very general class of models, propose a value iteration algorithm, and prove the convergence of this algorithm to the stationary mean-field equilibrium.
+In this current paper, we generalize this algorithm to the model-free setting using fitted $Q$-iteration (see \cite{AnMuSz07}); that is, we propose a learning algorithm to compute an equilibrium solution for discrete-time stationary mean-field games under the discounted-cost and average-cost optimality criteria.